CurveDocs/curve-resources/docs/lp/charts_poolactivity.md

 The [Curve UI](https://curve.fi/) offers a variety of charts related to **token prices**, as well as an **overview of exchanges and liquidity activities** (such as adding or removing liquidity) for each pool."

 !!!info
-    Chart and Pool Activity information is currently only available for mainnet pools.
+    Chart and Pool Activity information is currently only available for pools on ethereum mainnet.

 ## **Charts**